TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Observations

 \subsection{TESS photometry}

-TOI-1442 (TIC 235683377) was observed by TESS in 2 min short-cadence integrations during sectors 14 to 26 (2019 July 18 - 2020 July 04) and 40 to 41 (2021 June 25 - 2021 August 20).
+TOI-1442 (TIC 235683377) was observed by TESS in 2 min integrations during sectors 14 to 26 (2019 July 18--2020 July 04) and 40 to 41 (2021 June 25--2021 August 20).
 It was announced on 2019 November 14 as a TESS object of interest (TOI) by the Science Processing Operations Center (SPOC) pipeline at NASA Ames Research Center.

-TOI-2445 (TIC 439867639) was observed by TESS in 2 min short-cadence integrations during sectors 4 (2018 October 19 - 2018 November 14) and 31 (2020 October 22 - 2020 November 16).
-It was announced on 2021 January 6 as a TOI detected also by SPOC.
+TOI-2445 (TIC 439867639) was observed by TESS in 2 min integrations during sectors 4 (2018 October 19--2018 November 14) and 31 (2020 October 22--2020 November 16).
+It was announced on 2021 January 6 as a TOI also detected by SPOC.

-We downloaded the data from the Mikulski Archive for Space Telescopes\footnote{\url{https://mast.stsci.edu}} (MAST) and extracted the Pre-search Data Conditioned Simple Aperture Photometry (PDCSAP) from the light-curve files (extension: `\_lc.fits').
-The PDCSAP timeseries were computed by the SPOC pipeline \citep{jenkins2016spoc}, that calibrates the image data, performs quality control (e.g., flags bad data), calculates the flux for each target in the field of view through simple aperture photometry (SAP module, \citealp{morris2020sap}), and corrects for instrumental systematic effects (PDC module, \citealp{smith2012pdc,stumpe2014pdc}).
+We downloaded the data from the Mikulski Archive for Space Telescopes\footnote{\url{https://mast.stsci.edu}} (MAST) and extracted the Pre-search Data Conditioned Simple Aperture Photometry (PDCSAP) from the light curve files (extension: `\_lc.fits').
+The PDCSAP time series were computed by the SPOC pipeline \citep{jenkins2016spoc}, which calibrates the image data, performs quality control (e.g. flags bad data), calculates the flux for each target in the field of view through simple aperture photometry (SAP module, \citealp{morris2020sap}), and corrects for instrumental systematic effects (PDC module, \citealp{smith2012pdc,stumpe2014pdc}).
 Figure \ref{fig:tpf_plots} shows the target pixel files (TPFs) and aperture masks used to extract the SAP flux, created using \texttt{tpfplotter}\footnote{\url{https://github.com/jlillo/tpfplotter}} \citep{aller2020tpfplotter}.
-There are no known contaminants falling within the aperture masks in most sectors, except for a fainter source with $\Delta m > 3$ with respect to TOI-1442 in sectors 15, 18, 21, 26 and 41.
+There are no known contaminants falling within the aperture masks of either target in most sectors with contrast magnitude $\Delta m < 6$ mag, except for a fainter source with $\Delta m = 3.04$ mag with respect to TOI-1442 in sectors 15, 18, 21, 26, and 41.
+This contamination was already removed by the PDC pipeline \citep{smith2012pdc,stumpe2014pdc}.